anchapin/manamind-anything/README.md

 # ManaMind Training System

 A sophisticated Magic: The Gathering (MTG) AI training platform that combines neural networks, rule-based bots, and real-time simulation.
-This system features both web and mobile applications with a strong focus on AI development and training.
+This system features a web application with a strong focus on AI development and training.

 ## 🚀 Quick Start